justeat/JustPeek/README.md

 ## License

-JustPeek is available under the MIT license.
+JustPeek is available under the Apache License, Version 2.0.
 See the LICENSE file for more info.